-Driving on two wheels
+Driving on Two Wheels

-If you prefer the two wheels rather than the usual four wheels, the same rules apply to you as other cars, van or lorry drivers, and you can be guilty of the same offences and face the same fines, penalties or even prison.
+Driving on Two Wheels – If you prefer the two wheels rather than the usual four wheels, the same rules apply to you as other cars, van or lorry drivers, and you can be guilty of the same offences and face the same fines, penalties or even prison.

 The rules for motorcyclists are more or less the same as for drivers.
 At 17, you can get a provisional driving licence and ride a motorbike or moped up to 125 cc on the road without a full licence, but you must have done compulsory basic training (CBT) in England, Scotland, and Wales.

 If you don’t pass both your theory and practical tests within two years, you have to retake the CBT course.
 Once you pass your motorcycle test, you get a full licence, but most riders have to wait two years before they can ride a bike over 33 bhp.

-As a cyclist, you’re a road user, and the rules of the road apply to you in the same way they apply to motorists and motorcyclists.
+Driving on Two Wheels – As a cyclist, you’re a road user, and the rules of the road apply to you in the same way they apply to motorists and motorcyclists.
 You can’t be disqualified from riding a bicycle or sent to prison for breaking the rules of the road, but you can be fined.

 You’re breaking the law if you ride your bike through a red traffic light or even if you dismount and push your bike past a red light.
 You can push your bike across a pedestrian crossing because, for that purpose, you’re a pedestrian, not a rider.

-One of the main advantages of a cyclist is that you can park more easily than a motorist.
+Driving on Two Wheels – One of the main advantages of a cyclist is that you can park more easily than a motorist.
 You can park on painted yellow lines, but you can be fined if you leave your bike in a dangerous position – on a footpath or clearway, for example.

-The rules most often broken by cyclists – to the annoyance of pedestrian and motorists – are ignoring red traffic lights, riding on pavements, and not having proper lights and reflectors.
+The rules most often broken by cyclists – to the annoyance of pedestrians and motorists – are ignoring red traffic lights, riding on pavements, and not having proper lights and reflectors.
 You can be fined for these misdemeanours – if the police can catch you.